pydanny/pydanny-event-notes/leanstartup2012/index.rst

 I am Daniel Greenfeld (blog_, twitter_), one of the principals and CTO at `Cartwheel Web`_, a software consulting shop that builds startups.
 I have two startups of my own:

 * `Pet Cheatsheets`_

+    Build custom 1-page reference sheets for your pets in minutes.

 * MoveHero_

+    Get free, anonymous moving estimates.

 .. _`Cartwheel Web`: http://cartwheelweb.com
 .. _twitter: https://twitter.com/pydanny